 Thanksgiving is just a few days away and I am super excited.
 I love the fun times with family gathered around the table.
 The food, oh my goodness, the food!
 Potatoes and turkey and stuffing (oh my!) smothered in gravy.
-Pumpkin pie smothered in Cool Whip–yes please!!
+Pumpkin pie smothered in Cool Whip--yes please!!
+(Though in our family, we make this pumpkin cheesecake instead of pumpkin pie).
 And I adore the season.
 The crisp weather, the kaleidoscopic display of leaves contrasting the beautiful blue sky.
 Sigh.

 There are many verses about thanksgiving in the Bible, in both the Old Testament and the New.
 And each verse about thanksgiving has one of two messages:

 Check it out:

 - 1 Chronicles 16:4 "Give thanks to the LORD for he is good, his love endures forever!"